Self-Similar Fractals and Arithmetic Dynamics: Fractal conjecture

 It is instructive to notice that, the common geometric structures appearing in the context of Diophantine geometry, is exactly the same as the objects appearing in dynamics of endomorphisms of algebraic varieties which was the original context that height functions were introduced.

-Let us start by restating Raynaud's theorem on torsion points of abelian varieties lying on a subvariety as a special case of conjecture 0.4 [Ra]. \begin{thm} (Raynaud) Let $A$ be an abelian variety over an algebraically closed field $\bar K$ of characteristic zero, and $Z$ a reduced subscheme of $A$.
+Let us start by restating Raynaud's theorem on torsion points of abelian varieties lying on a subvariety [Ray], which is a special case of conjecture 5.1. \begin{thm} (Raynaud) Let $K$ be a number field and let $A$ be an abelian variety over the algebraically closed field $\bar K$, and $Z$ a reduced subscheme of $A$.
 Then every irreducible component of the Zariski closure of $Z(\bar K)\cap A(\bar K)_{tor}$ is a translation of an abelian subvariety of $A$ by a torsion point. \end{thm}

-Another special case is Faltings' theorem on finitely generated subgroups of abelian varieties which has a very similar feature [Falt]. \begin{thm} (Faltings) Let $A$ be an abelian variety over an algebraically closed field $\bar K$ of characteristic zero and $\Gamma$ be a finitely generated subgroup of $A(\bar K)$.
+Another special case is Faltings' theorem on finitely generated subgroups of abelian varieties which has a very similar feature [Fal]. \begin{thm} (Faltings) Let $K$ be a number field and let $A$ be an abelian variety over the algebraically closed field $\bar K$, and $\Gamma$ be a finitely generated subgroup of $A(\bar K)$.
 For a reduced subscheme $Z$ of $A$, every irreducible component of the Zariski closure of $Z(\bar K)\cap \Gamma$ is a translation of an abelian subvariety of $A$. \end{thm}

-Another consequence of conjecture 0.4 would be the following version of generalized Lang's conjecture [Zh].
+Another consequence of conjecture 05.1 would be the following version of generalized Lang's conjecture [Zha].

-\begin{conj} Let $X$ be an algebraic variety defined over a number-field $K$ and let $f:X \to X$ be a surjective endomorphism defined over $K$.
+\begin{conj} (S. Zhang) Let $X$ be an algebraic variety defined over a number-field $K$ and let $f:X \to X$ be a surjective endomorphism defined over $K$.
 Suppose that the subvariety $Y$ of $X$ is not pre-periodic in the sense that the orbit $\{Y,f(Y),f^2(Y),...\}$ is not finite, then the set of pre-periodic points in $Y$ is not Zariski-dense in $Y$. \end{conj}

-Lang's conjecture is confirmed by Raynaud's result mentioned above in the case of abelian varieties and by results of Laurent [Lau] and Sarnak [Sa] and Zhang [Zh] in the case of multiplicative groups.
+Lang's conjecture is confirmed by Raynaud's result mentioned above in the case of abelian varieties and by results of Laurent [Lau] and Sarnak [Sar-Ada-Rud] and S. Zhang [Zha] in the case of multiplicative groups.